Skip to main content

 The student receiving this award will have made a meaningful contribution to the community through community engagement, civic action, advocacy, and/or continuous service.
 This can be demonstrated through the following:

-• Service Engaged in service with others from campus or surrounding communities in order to solve a new or existing problem.
+• Service - Engaged in service with others from campus or surrounding communities in order to solve a new or existing problem.

-• Respect Took action to address issues of inequality and social, racial and economic justice.
+• Respect - Took action to address issues of inequality and social, racial and economic justice.

-• Accountability Demonstrated the motivation and commitment to long-term engagement.
+• Accountability - Demonstrated the motivation and commitment to long-term engagement.

-• Appreciation Enriched the lives of others in the campus and surrounding community through positive commitment to change.
+• Appreciation - Enriched the lives of others in the campus and surrounding community through positive commitment to change.

-The Graduate Student Award for Excellence in Community Engagement is presented by the CCE to recognize undergraduate students at West Virginia University who have demonstrated a sustained commitment to community that embodies the mission and vision of West Virginia University through the values of service, curiosity, respect, accountability, and appreciation.
+The Graduate Student Award for Excellence in Community Engagement is presented by the CCE to recognize graduate students at West Virginia University who have demonstrated a sustained commitment to community that embodies the mission and vision of West Virginia University through the values of service, curiosity, respect, accountability, and appreciation.

 Eligibility